priyankaraghunathan15/boston-311-sql-case-study/README.md

 ### 4. Which neighborhoods have the most currently open 311 requests and what’s the average time taken to resolve cases in those neighborhoods?

+This query identifies neighborhoods with at least 100 service requests and shows which have the highest number of currently open 311 cases.
+It also provides the average time taken to resolve requests in each neighborhood, helping assess areas with backlog and overall service efficiency.

 **Result:**
 | Neighborhood                                 |   Open Requests |   Total Requests |   Avg Resolution Time (hrs) |
 |:---------------------------------------------|----------------:|-----------------:|----------------------------:|